Dasharo/docs/docs/kb/fwupd.md

 ### Intel ME

-This only applies to devices with an Intel Management Engine, that are not fused using the [Dasharo Trust Root](../glossary.md#dasharo-trustroot) technology, and use Dasharo versions released before 2026.
+This only applies to devices with an Intel Management Engine that are not fused using the [Dasharo Trust Root](../glossary.md#dasharo-trustroot) technology, and use Dasharo versions released before 2026.
 Check your release notes to verify if the step is required.